This SOFTWARE AS A SERVICE AGREEMENT (the “Agreement”) is by and between Dabber, an Ontario-based provider, (“Provider”), and you (“Customer”).

 - Provider may disable all Customer and Authorized User access to the Provider Materials;

-- if this Agreement is terminated, Customer will be relieved of any obligation to pay any Fees attributable to the period after the effective date of such termination and Provider will: (i) refund to Customer Fees paid in advance for Services that Provider has not performed as of the effective date of termination; and (ii) pay to Customer any unpaid Service Credits to which Customer is entitled;
+- if this Agreement is terminated under 13.2 (3), Customer will be relieved of any obligation to pay any Fees attributable to the period after the effective date of such termination and Provider will: (i) refund to Customer Fees paid in advance for Services that Provider has not performed as of the effective date of termination; and (ii) pay to Customer any unpaid Service Credits to which Customer is entitled;

-- if Provider terminates this Agreement pursuant to Section 13.3(a) or Section 13.3(b), all Fees that would have become payable had the Agreement remained in effect until expiration of the Term will become immediately due and payable, and Customer shall pay such Fees, together with all previously accrued but not yet paid Fees, on receipt of Provider’s invoice therefor; and
+- if the Provider or Customer terminates this Agreement pursuant to Section 13.2(1) or the Section 13.2(2), all Fees that would have become payable had the Agreement remained in effect until expiration of the Term will become immediately due and payable, and Customer shall pay such Fees, together with all previously accrued but not yet paid Fees, on receipt of Provider’s invoice therefore; and

 13.4 Surviving Terms